Bluegrass Mass in October

 Fiddler Molly Sharp is the Principal Violist of the Richmond Symphony and has played with the Richmond Symphony since 1993.
 In addition to playing in Richmond, she has played with the Nashville Symphony, Glimmerglass Opera Orchestra, and the Cascade Music Festival in Bend, Oregon.
 Ms. Sharp is a member of the Oberon String Quartet, which is in residence at St. Catherine’s School in Richmond.
 In addition to playing the viola, she also plays fiddle with the Trevillian Ramblers.

-St. James’s has added a unique liturgy to its Sunday services: an evening Jazz Mass.
-Offering a new look and feel from traditional services, the Jazz Mass at 5:00 p.m. employs contemporary language and readings which often include poetry.
+St. James’s has a unique liturgy at 5:00 p.m. in our evening Jazz Mass.
+It employs contemporary language and readings which often include poetry.
 The Eucharistic bread is baked by parishioners.
 The music features bands led by some of the region’s finest jazz musicians including John Winn, Taylor Barnett, Jason Jenkins, Roger Carroll, Mike Davison, and Joe Sarver.
 Come for evening worship and explore the spiritual roots of jazz.

 Homegrown Concert celebrates St. James’s Talent and collects food for the Central Virginia Foodbank

-A celebration of St. James’s own musical talent, Homegrown, a concert held on Saturday, June 23, in the Michaux House, drew a great crowd of fans who danced and enjoyed performances by St. James’s gifted artists including Russell Lawson, Massie Valentine, Bill Roper, Matt Lisk, Elizabeth Whitmire, and Steven Ralph.
+A celebration of St. James’s own musical talent, Homegrown, a concert held typically in June in the Michaux House, daws a great crowd of fans who danced and enjoyed performances by St. James’s gifted artists including Russell Lawson, Massie Valentine, Bill Roper, Matt Lisk, Elizabeth Whitmire, and Steven Ralph.